justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 ### Padding

-Padding is the distance between elements within a component, and can be applied vertically any horizontally.
+Padding is the distance between the edge of an element and its content.
+It can be specified horizontally, vertically, or both.

 {% contentPageImage {